zpoint/CPython-Internals/BasicObject/gen/gen.md

 the frameObject in **gi_frame** field is freed

-field **gi_frame** points to null pointer, indicating that the generator is terminated
+field **gi_frame** points to a null pointer, indicating that the generator is terminated

 and states in **gi_exc_state** is restored